brianz/blog/content/post/accessing-vpc-resources-with-lambda.md

 to do the same dance.
 Fortunately, it's the same pattern.

-What is craziest of all is that while we've allowed for network access to RDS, our Lamda functions now *cannot* access AWS resources which are _outside_ of this VPC.
+What is craziest of all is that while we've allowed for network access to RDS, our Lamda functions now *cannot* access AWS resources which are _outside_ of this VPC including the entire internet.
 For example, SNS cannot be used since it's a VPC-agnostic service.
-S3 is another one.
+Also, if your Lambda function needed to speak to an external API on the public internet it would not work.
 This can be solved as well using NAT Gateways, which will be a topic for another time.

 Happy VPC-ing!